Lmao-Boldireff24/Lmao-Boldireff24/README.md

 # Hello hello! 👋

-Welcome to my profile!
-I'm Vadim Boldireff, a dedicated game engine programmer nearing the completion of my studies at Isart Digital Montreal.
-Currently on the lookout for an internship to launch my professional career, I'm deeply immersed in the development of my own game engine.
+I'm Vadim Boldireff, a passionate and dedicated Game Engine Programmer with a strong foundation in C++ and 3D mathematics.
+I recently graduated from Isart Digital Montreal and am actively seeking opportunities to contribute my skills in rendering, physics, and low-level systems to a professional team.

+I thrive on solving complex technical challenges, which led me to develop my own game engine from the ground up.
+I'm passionate about performance optimization and creating robust, efficient systems.

 ### Notable Projects
   <!-- https://raw.githubusercontent.com/DenverCoder1/DenverCoder1/main/README.md -->